 c) A record shall be kept of each scheduled day of instruction during which the school is closed for all or part of the day because of extraordinary circumstances including adverse weather conditions, impairment of heating facilities, insufficiency of water supply, shortage of fuel, destruction of or damage to a school building, or such other cause as may be found satisfactory to the Commissioner of Education;

 d) Attendance records shall also indicate the date when a student withdraws from enrollment or is dropped from enrollment in accordance with Education Law Section 3202(1-a).

 Determination of Excused and Unexcused Absences, Tardiness and Early Departures

 The record of each student’s presence, absence, tardiness and early departure shall be kept in a register of attendance in a manner consistent with the Commissioner’s Regulations.
 An absence, tardiness or early departure will be entered as “excused” or “unexcused” along with the District code for the reason.
+Parents are urged to make appointments with physicians, dentists, and other professionals after school hours.
+If a release from school is necessary, parents should request the release, in writing, in advance and make note of the date, time and reason for the release.
 Absences, tardiness and early departures will be considered excused or unexcused according to the following standards.

 Excused Absences – Tardiness and absence for the following reasons is excused: